MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4373.md

 Your application contains a method in a derived class that overrides a virtual method in a base class.
 The parameters in the overriding method differ by a [`const`](../../cpp/const-cpp.md) or [`volatile`](../../cpp/volatile-cpp.md) qualifier from the parameters of the virtual method.

-Prior to Visual Studio 2008, the compiler would bind the function to the method in the base class.
+Before Visual Studio 2008, the compiler would bind the function to the method in the base class.
 Later versions of the compiler ignore the **`const`** or **`volatile`** qualifier, bind the function to the method in the derived class, then issue warning **C4373**.
 The latter behavior conforms to the C++ standard.

 ## Example

 The following code example generates warning C4373.
-To resolve this issue, you can either make the override use the same CV-qualifiers as the base member function, or if you didn't intend to create an override, you can give the function in the derived class a different name.
+To resolve this issue, make the override use the same CV-qualifiers as the base member function.
+If you didn't intend to create an override, rename the function in the derived class.

 ```cpp
 // c4373.cpp